 The policy excess is the agreed amount you have to pay in the event you need to make a claim.
 How much you will have to pay and when you will need to pay the policy excess will vary on the travel insurance provider.

-If you are looking to take part in high-risk activities such as bungee jumping or winter sports whilst away then it is unlikely to be covered under a standard travel insurance policy.
+If you are looking to take part in high-risk activities whilst away, such as bungee jumping or winter sports, then it is unlikely to be covered under a standard travel insurance policy.
 In this case, you may benefit from travel insurance that provides additional cover for these types of activities.
-Some insurers offer specialist winter sports insurance that will cover you for activities such as skiing and snowboarding as well as cover for your equipment and weather events such as an avalanche.
+Some insurers offer specialist winter sports insurance that will cover you for activities such as skiing and snowboarding as well as cover for your equipment and unforeseen weather events like an avalanche.

 Drug or alcohol-related claims